AnonymouX47/term-image/docs/source/glossary.rst

    automatic size
    automatic sizing
-      A form of sizing wherein the image size is computed based on a combination of the :term:`frame size`, the image's original size and a given width **or** height.
+      A form of sizing wherein an image's size is computed based on a combination of a :term:`frame size`, the image's original size and a given width **or** height.

       This form of sizing tries to preserve image aspect ratio and can be used with both :term:`fixed sizing` and :term:`dynamic sizing`.

       .. seealso::
          :term:`manual sizing`,